Ralph Ainsworth: Honours and decorations

 On 1 January 1916, Ainsworth was awarded the Distinguished Service Order (DSO) "for distinguished service in the Field".
-In January 1919, he was awarded the Médaille des Epidémies (en Vermeil) by the President of the French Republic "for distinguished services rendered during the course of the campaign".
+In January 1919, he was awarded the Médaille des Épidémies (en Vermeil) by the President of the French Republic "for distinguished services rendered during the course of the campaign".

 In the 1923 King's Birthday Honours, Ainsworth was appointed an Officer of the Order of the British Empire (OBE).
 In June 1934, he was appointed an Officer of the Venerable Order of St John (OStJ).
 In the 1935 King's Birthday Honours, he was appointed a Companion of the Order of the Bath (CB) in recognition of his service as Commandant of the Royal Army Medical College.
 In December 1941, he was promoted to Commander of the Venerable Order of St John (CStJ).

 In the 1946 New Year Honours, Ainsworth was appointed a Knight Bachelor (Kt) in recognition of his role as Director of Medical Services of the Joint War Organization.
 On 12 March 1946, he was knighted by King George VI during a ceremony at Buckingham Palace.
 On 23 December 1946, he was promoted to Knight of the Venerable Order of St John (KStJ).

 Personal life

-He married Florence, only daughter of the late Imre Kiralf of Washington Square, New York, and they had two daughters.
+He married Florence, only daughter of the late Imre Kiralfi of Washington Square, New York, and they had two daughters.